cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

 ##  Assumptions

-Cognitive psychology is based on two assumptions: (1) Human cognition can at least in principle be fully revealed by the scientific method, that is, individual components of mental processes can be identified and understood, and (2) Internal mental processes can be described in terms of rules or algorithms in information processing models.
-There has been much debate on these assumptions (Costall and Still, 1987; Dreyfus, 1979; Searle, 1990).
+Cognitive psychology is based on two assumptions:

+1. Human cognition can at least in principle be fully revealed by the scientific method, that is, individual components of mental processes can be identified and understood.
+2. Internal mental processes can be described in terms of rules or algorithms in information processing models.

+Although these assumptions have been debated (Costall and Still, 1987; Dreyfus, 1979; Searle, 1990), they underlie most cognitive psychological research.

 ##  Approaches